 UVic’s Undergrad and Graduate student health insurance has changed from year to year but usually covers counselling without requiring a doctor’s note.
 You will need to call the insurance provider or log on to the provider’s online portal for specific information.
 Usually, fees are paid to the counsellor, a receipt is issued to your email address and UVic has an online reimbursement process with direct deposit for claims.

 When you call I will be able to answer any questions you may have about the counselling process and how you can get started (250) 216-9422 or firstname.lastname@example.org .

 I ask that you cancel any appointment as soon as you are aware that it will not be needed so that the space can be filled by another client.
 If you give 24 hours notice of cancellation there will be no fee charged.
-If you give less than 24 hours notice a full session fee will be charged at my discretion.
-Missed appointments will be charged the full fee, also at my discretion.
+If you give less than 24 hours notice a full session fee will be charged.
+Missed appointments will be charged the full session fee.